arielherself/espresso/README.md

 <strong>Word of the week:</strong> teledildonics, the term in pornography for virtual-sex encounters using remotely controlled toys.
 [Read the full story.](https://te.arielherself.xyz/science-and-technology/2023/02/01/the-touchy-feely-world-of-the-metaverse-and-future-gadgets)

 ----------

+## The world in brief, February 4th 2023

+Divers from <strong>America’s </strong>navy are working to recover debris from the <strong>Chinese balloon </strong>that an American fighter jet [shot down Saturday](https://te.arielherself.xyz/leaders/2023/02/04/the-sino-american-rivalry-needs-guardrails-to-contain-small-incidents) over the Atlantic.
+The Pentagon confirmed it was downed over American territorial waters, but China accused the Biden administration of “seriously violating international conventions”.
+China has denied that the balloon, which the Pentagon detected flying over sensitive military sites, was used for surveillance.

+<strong>Iran’s </strong>supreme leader, Ayatollah Ali Khamenei, claimed to have pardoned “tens of thousands” of prisoners, including some arrested in recent anti-government protests.
+The death of Mahsa Amini, a young woman arrested in September for not wearing a “proper” headscarf, sparked daily demonstrations.
+To [quell demonstrations](https://te.arielherself.xyz/middle-east-and-africa/2023/01/12/protests-have-subsided-in-iran-but-clerics-cannot-yet-proclaim-victory) the authorities locked up nearly 20,000 people, sentencing over 100 to death.

+<strong>Ukraine’s </strong>defence minister, Oleksii Reznikov, will be replaced following a [corruption scandal](https://te.arielherself.xyz/europe/2023/01/25/a-minister-is-sacked-in-ukraine-as-corruption-allegations-swirl).
+Mr Reznikov’s deputy resigned after media reports accused the defence ministry of graft, but Mr Reznikov had said he would step down only if Volodymyr Zelensky, the country’s president, asked him to.
+Kyrylo Budanov, the head of military intelligence, will reportedly take his post.

+The presidential election in <strong>Cyprus</strong> will go to a run-off next week after no candidate won an outright majority.
+Former foreign minister Nikos Christodoulides took 32% of the vote.
+Mr Christodoulides’s lead was expected, but Andreas Mavroyiannis, a career diplomat backed by a left-wing party, was a surprise runner-up.
+On the [divided island](https://te.arielherself.xyz/europe/2021/11/18/putting-cyprus-together-may-be-impossible), only Greek Cypriots participated in the vote.

+<strong>General Pervez Musharraf</strong>, a former president of <strong>Pakistan</strong> who seized power in a military coup in 1999, died aged 79.
+[Mr Musharraf](https://te.arielherself.xyz/asia/2023/02/05/pervez-musharraf-was-one-of-pakistans-better-army-dictators) oversaw a period of rapid economic growth, but was criticised by some for using the military to silence critics and for supporting America’s post-9/11 “war on terror”.
+Mr Musharraf left office in 2008 and spent his later years in exile in Dubai.

+<strong>Foxconn</strong>, a Taiwanese electronics manufacturer with factories in China, reported record revenues of T$660bn ($22bn) in January, an increase of 48% year-on-year.
+The firm, which makes about 70% of Apple’s iPhones, has recovered after [severe disruptions](https://te.arielherself.xyz/china/2022/11/27/unrest-breaks-out-across-china-as-frustration-at-lockdowns-grows) caused by China’s zero-covid policy.
+Foxconn reported that its factory outside the Chinese city of Zhengzhou has returned to normal levels of production.

+<strong>Charles Bronson</strong>, one of Britain’s most [dangerous prison inmates](https://te.arielherself.xyz/britain/1999/05/13/end-of-the-line), launched an online sale of new artwork ahead of a gallery exhibition later this month.
+Mr Bronson has spent much of the past 50 years in solitary confinement but has created a market for his cartoons.
+Born Michael Peterson, he renamed himself after the American actor but now goes by Charles Salvador, after his artistic hero, Salvador Dali.

+<strong>Word of the week:</strong> teledildonics, the term in pornography for virtual-sex encounters using remotely controlled toys.
+[Read the full story.](https://te.arielherself.xyz/science-and-technology/2023/02/01/the-touchy-feely-world-of-the-metaverse-and-future-gadgets)

 ## Endless paralysis in Lebanon